 Exemptions may be requested if certain conditions are met.
 Contact General Services at 916-727-4770 or email General Services to determine if an exemption may apply.
+See the Organic Recycling Exemption Application.
 Reasons for exemptions may include, but are not limited to, the following:

 - Lack of sufficient space in multifamily complexes or businesses to provide additional organic material recycling bins.

 - Existing business actions that result in the recycling of a significant portion of its organic waste.

 - Generation by the business or group of less than one-half of a cubic yard of organic waste per week.